Fire Extinguishers - Classes, Types and Use

 Other electrical sources

-* For fires involving electrical equipment, Carbon Dioxide (CO2) fire extinguishers and Dry Chemical fire extinguishers are used.
+* For fires involving electrical equipment, Carbon Dioxide (CO2) and Dry Chemical extinguishers are used.
 See FAQ under Type B fires.
-CO2 fire extinguishers and dry chemical fire extinguishers are both used for electrical equipment fires.
+CO2 and dry chemical extinguishers are both used for electrical equipment fires.

-Would there be any reason to use a CO2 fire extinguisher over a dry chemical extinguisher for an electrical fire?
+Would there be any reason to use a CO2 over a dry chemical extinguisher for an electrical fire?

 BC and ABC fire extinguishers both leave a residue after the fire has been put out.
-If the fire has started on delicate electrical equipment such as a computer or TV, it might be wise to consider a CO2 fire extinguisher because it does not leave a residue.
-A dry chemical fire extinguisher will leave a residue that can damage the equipment.
+If the fire has started on delicate electrical equipment such as a computer or TV, it might be wise to consider a CO2 extinguisher because it does not leave a residue.
+A dry chemical one will leave a residue that can damage the equipment.